tgstation/tgstation-server/README.md

 ### Pre-Requisites

-_Note: If you opt to use the Windows installer, all pre-requisites (including MariaDB) are provided out of the box._
+_Note: If you opt to use the Windows installer, all pre-requisites for running BYOND servers (including MariaDB) are provided out of the box.
+If you wish to use OpenDream you will need to install the required dotnet SDK manually._

 tgstation-server needs a relational database to store it's data.